univention/univention-corporate-server/doc/architecture/classification.rst

 Additionally, Univention develops own software responsible for UCS functionality that is distributed as Debian package.

-Nevertheless, UCS doesn't include packages from the Debian games section.
+Nevertheless, UCS doesn't include packages from the Debian games section, because it would require a content rating for video games.
+Univention does not see added value in the distribution of video games with UCS for the product audience.

 Identity management
 ===================